 Understanding the Causes of Poor Balance

-Before diving into solutions, it’s important to understand what contributes to poor balance after 60:
+Before diving into solutions, it’s essential to understand what contributes to poor balance after 60:

-- Inner Ear Issues : The vestibular system, located in your inner ear, plays a key role in balance.
+- Inner Ear Issues The vestibular system in your inner ear plays a key role in balance.
 Conditions like vertigo can disrupt its function.

-By addressing these factors, you can significantly improve your balance and reduce the likelihood of falls.
+Addressing these factors can significantly improve your balance and reduce the likelihood of falls.

 Practical Steps to Improve Balance